-As was the case for so many activities in the past couple of years, restrictions from the pandemic continue to be the project's main challenge.
-With participants coming from 10 ASEAN Member States, issues related to online activities (such as internet connection; short attention span/commitment/focus of some participants) would be one consideration for improvement in convening a future Workshop and Training for Youth-Tech.
+As was the case for so many activities in the past couple the digital platform and barriers to youth involvement in of years, restrictions from the pandemic continue to be the project's main challenge.
+With participants coming from 10 ASEAN Member States, issues related to online Webinar was intergenerational trust-building and activities (such as internet connection; short attention span/commitment/focus of some participants) would be one consideration for improvement in convening a future Workshop and Training for Youth-Tech.
 With the situation improving in most ASEAN Member States, it is also hoped that face-to-face formats could be convened in the future - which would enrich the significant portion of their efforts and/or contribution are dynamics of the Workshop and Training and provide opportunities to network in person.

-The Youth-Tech project has been an exceptional manifestation of inter-generational collaboration in peacebuilding and sustaining peace for ASEAN.
-In addition to many other initiatives, namely in the aspects of business, education, and technology, an inter-generational collaboration on peace is instrumental for ASEAN's community-building process.
+Due to the pandemic, most of the Workshop and Training The Youth-Tech project has been an exceptional manifestation of inter-generational collaboration in peacebuilding and sustaining peace for ASEAN. participants with step-by-step capacity building in In addition to many other initiatives, namely in the into action.
+The Workshop part - in plenary combined an inter-generational collaboration on peace is instrumental for ASEAN's community-building process.
 Thus, the ASEAN-IPR stands ready to be the platform

-3.7 ASEAN Values and Identi-
+3.7 ASEAN Values and Identi